 30-year fixed mortgage interest rates

-The average rate for a 30-year fixed-rate mortgage is 3.04 percent, a decrease of 4 basis points over the last week.
-A month ago, the average interest rate on a 30-year loan was worse, at 3.14 percent.
+The average rate for a 30-year fixed-rate mortgage is 3.04 percent, declining 2 basis points over the last seven days.
+One month ago, the average rate on a 30-year mortgage loan was lower, at 3.01 percent.

 30-year refinance rates

-Today’s average 30-year fixed refinance rate is 3.07 percent, a decrease of 7 basis points over the past seven days.
-Last month on the 15th, the average rate on a 30-year mortgage was 3.39 percent.
+Today’s average 30-year fixed refinance rate is 3.17 percent, decreasing 2 basis points over the previous seven days.
+This time last month, the average rate on a 30-year mortgage was 2.96 percent.

 Pros and cons of a 30-year fixed mortgage